FGRibreau/redis-tool/README.md

 Redis tool [![Gittip](http://badgr.co/gittip/fgribreau.png)](https://www.gittip.com/fgribreau/)
 -----------

-`Redis-tool` is a collection of little node scripts
+`Redis-tool` is a collection of little node scripts that are helpful if you don't use a GUI like [Redsmin](https://redsmin.com/).

 ## Installation